nathanpdaniel/realtime-transit/README.md

 $ electron

-Drag the docs/index.html file onto the Electron app.

-You should then see a Leaflet map with train icons.
+Drag the docs/index.html file onto the Electron app to view the Leaflet map with train icons.

-The icons are currently mis-placed because the calculations are using the end-of-the-line rather than the next stop.